jeremiah-k/mmrelay-wiki/Community-Plugins.md

 - Python 3.8+
 - A working installation of the MMRelay repository.
 - Familiarity with Python and some experience with asynchronous programming.
-- A text editor or IDE (e.g., VS Code, PyCharm).
+- A text editor or IDE (e.g., VS Code, PyCharm.
+I prefer [VSCodium](https://vscodium.com/).

 ## Understanding the Plugin System